microsoft/code-challenges/Labs/Snapshot Debugging Quick Start/readme.md

 And complete the sign in steps

-3. Open the project on the Desktop, either through the File menu option or through Start Page
-    1. Browse to C:\users\build\desktop\mycompany.visitors\
-    2. Open the solution MyCompany.Visitors.Server.sln
+3. In Visual Studio, select File | Open | Project/Solution and select the solution file **MyCompany.Visitors.Server.sln** (contained in the **src/MyCompany.Visitors/** folder in this repo).

-4. Right click on the "MyCompany.Visitors.Web" project and select "Configure Application Insights
+4. Right click on the **MyCompany.Visitors.Web** project and select "Configure Application Insights

  ![](images/002.png)